Quito and 4 Day Coral I & II Cruise – Eastern Galapagos Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 5 (Tue): Santa Fe-South Plaza Islet.
+Day 5 (Tue): South Plaza Island-Santa Fe Island.

 Day 7 (Thu): Quito.